Mohitranag18/React-Mini-Projects/README.md

-# JS-Mini-Projects
+# React-Mini-Projects
-A collection of basic JavaScript projects created while learning fundamental concepts.
-Each project is designed to help beginners solidify their understanding of JavaScript by building hands-on, real-world mini applications.
-These projects cover topics like DOM manipulation, event handling, arrays, functions, and more.
-Perfect for anyone starting out with JavaScript!
+A collection of beginner-friendly React JS projects developed to explore and practice core React concepts.
+Each project focuses on essential topics like components, hooks, state management, props, routing, and more.
+This repository is ideal for anyone looking to strengthen their understanding of React by building simple, functional applications.
+Start learning React through these practical, hands-on projects!